brandur/sorg/content/fragments/sf-go-no-go.md

 +++
-hook = "Some thoughts on the San Francisco exodus and whether its effects will be permanent." published_at = 2020-09-08T16:54:51Z title = "SF Go/No-go Decision Framework"
+hook = "Some thoughts on the San Francisco exodus and whether its effects will be permanent." published_at = 2020-09-08T16:54:51Z title = "SF go/no-go decision framework"
 +++

 There's been talk recently on "the great San Francisco exodus", usually attributed to the fact that major tech companies have gone remote, thereby giving workers leeway to escape to somewhere cheaper.